Spider Pest Control in Phoenix, Arizona

 How do you prevent spiders in your home?

-- Vaccuum frequently to get rid of cobwebs and dead insects
+- Vacuum frequently to get rid of cobwebs and dead insects

 - Get rid of built of moisture and open water sources